 How much to take

-For patients with asthma, take montelukast once a day in the evening.
+Asthma: take one tablet once a day in the evening.

-For children 2 to 5 years old, the dosage is one 4 mg chewable tablet taken each day.
+For children 2 to 5 years old: take one 4 mg chewable tablet each day.

-For children 6 to 14 years old, the dosage is one 5 mg chewable tablet taken each day.
+For children 6 to 14 years old: take one 5 mg chewable tablet each day.

-For adults and teenagers 15 years and older, the dose is one 10 mg tablet taken each day.
+For adults and teenagers 15 years and older: take one 10 mg tablet each day.

 How to take it

-Swallow the 10 mg tablet with a glass of water.
+Swallow the 10 mg tablet whole with a glass of water.